-To date, USDA had made payments of \$848 million of an available \$937 million for a new Livestock Compensation Program.
-The program is designed to compensate livestock producers (including dairy farmers) experiencing severe 2001 and 2002 feed and pasture losses caused by a natural disaster.
-Under the program, dairy farmers in counties declared a disaster area between January 1, 2001 and September 19, 2002 can receive a payment of \$31.50 per adult dairy cow.
-An adopted amendment to the Senate-passed version of the FY2003 omnibus appropriations bill (H.J.Res.
-2) would extend the program to disaster areas declared after September 19, 2002 (up until the date of enactment of H.J.Res.
-2) and would provide an additional \$250 million for other livestock feed assistance.
-No comparable provisions are in any House measure; H.J.Res.
-2 currently is in conference committee.
+To date, USDA had made payments of \$854 million for a new Livestock Compensation Program.
+The program is designed to compensate livestock producers (including dairy farmers) who experienced severe 2001 and 2002 feed and pasture losses caused by a natural disaster.
+Eligible dairy farmers can receive a payment of \$31.50 per adult dairy cow.
+Farm disaster assistance provisions in the enacted FY2003 omnibus appropriations resolution (P.L.
+108-7) extend the deadline for the program so that livestock producers in any county that was declared a disaster area between January 1, 2001 and February 20, 2003 (instead of the earlier deadline of September 19, 2002) can potentially be eligible for payments.
+P.L.
+108-7 also provides \$250 million for a separate Livestock Assistance Program which reimburses producers for grazing losses.

 Farmer enrollment in the 2002 farm bill-authorized Milk Income Loss Contract (MILC) payment program for dairy farmers began on August 15, 2002, and will continue until the program expires on September 30, 2005.
 These counter-cyclical payments are made to a participating dairy farmer monthly, whenever market prices fall below a target level.
 USDA projects that FY2003 outlays for MILC payments will be approximately \$2.4 billion.
+The Congressional Budget Office and other independent forecasters project that over the nearly four-year life of the program, total federal outlays will exceed \$4 billion.